04 Oct Five great tips if planning to add a veranda to your home.

 3. How will I heat my veranda.
 It’s important not to use gas fired patio heaters under a Veranda.
 These create exceptionally hot air, which may cause damage to polycarbonate, or may cause the glass to crack.
 We advise using infrared electric heating, which is fixed to the wall of the house, and is pointed away from the roof downwards.
 This will create comfortable background heating, while ensuring no damage is caused to your veranda.

 4. What color is best?
-Brioghtspace Verandas departures are available in white, cream, silver grey, or anthracite grey.
+Brightspace Verandas departures are available in white, black, silver grey, or anthracite grey.
 We recommend the darker colors as they’re easier to maintain.
-While the whites and creams may create a brighter space marks from insects, kids play, etc. may leave the unit difficult to maintain and keep clean.
+While the white may create a brighter space, marks from insects, kids play, etc. may leave the unit difficult to maintain and keep clean.

 5. Make sure your Veranda is correctly anchored.
 Verandas should never be fixed directly to decking or patios